daycat/wireproxy-docker/README.md

 # wireproxy-docker
 Wireguard client that exposes itself as a socks5 proxy or tunnels.
 This is specifically the docker version of this forked project for easy deployment.
+Original code is only slightly changed from https://github.com/octeep/wireproxy.
 # What is this
-wireproxy is a completely userspace application that connects to a wireguard peer, and exposes a socks5 proxy or tunnels on the machine.
+Wireproxy is a completely userspace application that connects to a wireguard peer, and exposes a socks5 proxy or tunnels on the machine.
 This can be useful if you need to connect to certain sites via a wireguard peer, but do not want to setup a new network interface for whatever reasons.